MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 Add-VMGpuPartitionAdapter -VM $vm -Instancepath "SampleGPUInstancePath"
 ```

-Assigns a partition from a specific GPU to a VM where the instance path is the GPU device ID name on the host.
+This example assigns a partition from a specific GPU to a VM where the instance path is the GPU device ID name on the host.

 ## PARAMETERS